Dealing with lawyers

 The Disciplinary Tribunal

-The Disciplinary Tribunal is a body of lawyers and non-lawyers set up under the LPA to maintain the highest standards of professional behaviour within the legal profession and to make findings about complaints of professional misconduct or unsatisfactory professional conduct against barristers and solicitors.
+The Disciplinary Tribunal is a body of lawyers and non-lawyers set up under the Legal Profession Act 2006 (NT) to maintain the highest standards of professional behaviour within the legal profession and to make findings about complaints of professional misconduct or unsatisfactory professional conduct against barristers and solicitors.
 The members of the tribunal are appointed by the Attorney-General and consist of former magistrates or judges, lawyers and lay persons.

-The Disciplinary Tribunal has all the powers of the Law Society and more, including the power to order one of the parties to pay the costs of the proceedings before it.
+The Disciplinary Tribunal has all the powers of the Law Society and more, including the power to order one of the parties to pay the costs of the proceedings before it and to recommend that the Supreme Court remove their name from the roll, preventing them from ever practicing law.

 The Supreme Court